appsecpipeline/whTesting/README.md

 # whTesting
 Testing wh and similar things

-This will have loads on not-so-amazing data in it.
+This will have loads of not-so-amazing data in it.